Fellowship Bible Church of Carson City, Inc. (Rev. 3/21/23)

 Section A. Officers

-The officers of the Church are of the Chairman, a Secretary, and a Treasurer.
-The Chairman, Secretary, and Treasurer will be appointed by the Board of Elders.
+The officers of the Church as required by the State of Nevada are the President, Secretary, Treasurer, and Director.
+The President, Secretary, Treasurer, and Director will be appointed by the Board of Elders.
 Such other officers and assistant officers, agents and assistant agents as may be deemed necessary may be elected or appointed by the Board of Elders.
 Any two (2) or more offices may be held by the same person, except that the offices of Chairman or Secretary may not be held by the same person concurrently.

 Section C. Secretary